lovepamba/lovepamba.github.io/_posts/2019-12-01-why-i-left-my-family.md

 Living in fantasy can have me feeling bad about setting boundaries with people that continue to elicit feelings of hurt and pain.
 It can have me thinking that I am missing out on necessary relationships.

 The reality of the matter is that I am not missing out.
 I am being emotionally mature, and I am making the choice to protect my well-being.
-I accept that cutting off the fantasy is a bit painful.
+I accept that cutting off fantasy is a bit painful.
 I will feel these emotions and keep moving forward.
 I must continue to parent and protect myself.
 If I do not do it, nobody else will.